-The Peace Operations Course (POC) is delivered by the ADF Peace Operations Training Centre several times a year at our facility in Canberra.
+The ADF UN PDT is delivered by the ADF Peace Operations Training Centre several times a year at our facility in Canberra.

 The cutting-edge training we provide our students has enabled POTC to become a world-recognised leader in peacekeeping training.
 We leverage our unique position to form partnerships with like-minded facilities around the world to develop instructor and student exchanges in order to ensure that we have access to the most contemporary policies, procedures and best practices with regard to the training related to peacekeeping operations.